MIL SCI 101 — FOUNDATIONS OF OFFICERSHIP

 MIL SCI 311 — LEADERSHIP LAB 3B

-Students in this course learn in-depth leadership procedues, and have the opportunity to practice the Army planning process for groups of 30 personnel.
-They also learn how to conduct Army training and classes so that they can teach other cadets based on their prior knowledge.
+Learn in-depth leadership procedures, and practice the Army planning process for groups of 30 personnel.
+Learn how to conduct Army training and classes in order to teach other cadets based on prior knowledge.

 MIL SCI 401 — LEADERSHIP AND MANAGEMENT

-Develop students' proficiency in planning and executing complex operations, functioning as a member of a staff, and mentoring subordinates.
-Students explore training management methods of effective staff collaboration, and developmental counseling techniques.
+Develop proficiency in planning and executing complex operations, functioning as a member of a staff, and mentoring subordinates.
+Explore training management methods of effective staff collaboration, and developmental counseling techniques.

 MIL SCI 402 — OFFICERSHIP

-Study includes fundamentals of military law, administrative and logistics procedures and practical exercises on establishing an ethical command climate.
-Presentations, briefings and leadership positions are used to train and evaluate students throughout the semester.
+Includes fundamentals of military law, administrative and logistics procedures and practical exercises on establishing an ethical command climate.
+Presentations, briefings and leadership positions are used to train and evaluate.

 MIL SCI 410 — LEADERSHIP LAB 4A

-Students in this couse learn how to allocate resources and time to adequately train large groups of people.
-They practice creating training plans, and bringing together all of the elements necessary to complete training.
-They also have the opportunity to aid in the evaluation of others leadership, which gives them the ability to better review their own leadership.
+Learn how to allocate resources and time to adequately train large groups of people.
+Practice creating training plans, and bringing together all of the elements necessary to complete training.
+Opportunities to aid in the evaluation of others leadership, which gives them the ability to better review their own leadership.

 MIL SCI 411 — LEADERSHIP LAB 4B

-Students in this course learn the final elements of an Army officer's job.
-They mentor and plan training, as well as monitor the effectiveness of others.
-They learn fine points of improving others performance and getting the most out of subordinates.
+Learn the final elements of an Army officer's job.
+Mentor and plan training, as well as monitor the effectiveness of others.
+Learn fine points of improving others performance and getting the most out of subordinates.

 MIL SCI 491 — AMERICAN MILITARY HISTORY

 Surveys the American military experience from the Colonial Era to the present.
-Students will focus on learning about: the nature of combat, the impact of new technology on warfare, the relationship between civilian and military authorities, the impact of leadership, and the influence of political, social, and economic factors on military operations.
+Focus on learning about: the nature of combat, the impact of new technology on warfare, the relationship between civilian and military authorities, the impact of leadership, and the influence of political, social, and economic factors on military operations.